 Abort if file names longer than 99 characters are found during 'make dist'.
 Such long file names are generally considered not to be portable in tarballs.
 See the tar-v7 and tar-ustar options below.
-This option should be used in the toplevel Makefile.am or as an argument of AM_INIT_AUTOMAKE in configure.ac, it will be ignored otherwise.
+This option should be used in the top-level Makefile.am or as an argument of AM_INIT_AUTOMAKE in configure.ac, it will be ignored otherwise.
+It will also be ignored in sub-packages of nested packages (see Section 7.4 [Subpackages], page 49).